FidanVural/DiffusionModels/README.md

 Additionally, you can check the [img2img](https://github.com/FidanVural/DiffusionModels/tree/master/img2img) directory to see results and explore various hyperparameters.

 ## STABLE DIFFUSION INPAINTING
 If you want to modify certain portions of an image, you can use inpainting models.
-You can use these models to inpaint an image by using a mask.
+These models realize inpainting of images by using a mask.

  ```python
     import torch